 On January 13, 2015 and February 17, 2015, the Company entered into three privately negotiated agreements pursuant to which the Company agreed to issue a total of 1,859,231 shares of common stock to holders of the Company's Convertible Notes in connection with the conversion of \$30.6 million aggregate principal amount of the Convertible Notes.
 Two such transactions closed on January 16, 2015 and the third closed on February 20, 2015.
 These transactions included induced conversions pursuant to which the Company paid the holders a market-based premium in cash.
 The negotiated market-based premium, in addition to the difference between the current fair value and the book value of the Convertible Notes, will be reflected in interest expense in the first quarter of 2015.
-The number of shares of common stock issued in the foregoing transactions equals the number of shares of common stock presently issuable to holders of the Convertible Notes.
+The number of shares of common stock issued in the foregoing transactions equals the number of shares of common stock presently issuable to holders of the Convertible Notes upon conversion under the original terms of the Convertible Notes.